-The Business Core modules cover vital economic and business administration expertise alongside up-to-date management and leadership tools and techniques.
-The Specialization modules allow participants to gain profound knowledge, expertise and competencies in a chosen function or industry.
+The curriculum of the MBA Marketing & Sales consists of two integral parts: the business core and the specialization modules.
+The business core modules cover vital economic and business administration expertise alongside up-to-date management and leadership tools and techniques.
+The specialization modules allow participants to gain profound knowledge, expertise and competencies in a chosen function or industry.

-At the end of the MBA program, students have to write a master thesis in order to receive the academic degree of Master of Business Administration (MBA).
-The intention of the master thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.
+At the end of the MBA program, students have to write a master's thesis in order to receive the academic degree of Master of Business Administration (MBA).
+The intention of the master's thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.

 Coming from a career in sales, the program has been a great way to understand the relationship and interdependence between marketing and sales.
 The curriculum covers most current topics from both areas equipping you with the latest expert know-how for your professional career.
 Connect @LinkedIn